agarrharr/awesome-cli-apps/readme.md

 - [clog](https://github.com/kentcdodds/clog-cli) - A conventional changelog for the rest of us.
 - [np](https://github.com/sindresorhus/np) - A better `npm publish`.
 - [release](https://github.com/zeit/release) - Generate changelogs with a single command.

+### npm

+- [npm-name-cli](https://github.com/sindresorhus/npm-name-cli) - Check whether a package name is available on npm.
+- [npm-user-cli](https://github.com/sindresorhus/npm-user-cli) - Get user info of a npm user.
+- [npm-home](https://github.com/sindresorhus/npm-home) - Open the npm page of the package in the current directory.
+- [pkg-dir-cli](https://github.com/sindresorhus/pkg-dir-cli) - Find the root directory of a npm package.
+- [starring](https://github.com/ritz078/starring) - Automatically star the npm-packages that you are using on GitHub.
+- [npm-check-updates](https://github.com/tjunnone/npm-check-updates) - Find newer versions of package dependencies than what your package.json allows.

 ## Productivity